philipturner/molecular-renderer/Documentation/render-process.md

 _Critical pixel count with the old code base._

+TODO: Include screenshot of raw data from Google Sheet.

 ## MetalFX Latency Issues

 On macOS, there is a problem with the MetalFX framework that may lead to massive program startup times.
 These appear as if Swift switched from `-Xswiftc -Ounchecked` to true release mode, making the user wait up to 10 seconds to compile after the tiniest change to the code.